cmorace/python-fall-2022/README.md

 - on 11/27, we will have two classes
 - the next APCS exam is on 1/08.
 We still need to reschedule this class

+# 11-20-2022

+Review `try/except` details.

+Set up two client windows and one server window and test.
+Design and implement a state machine for the server

 # 11-13-2022

 ## Check-in